Ala-Me-Da/javaTranslator/README.md

 # javaTranslator
-Java project to convert programs written in the fictional E programming language to semantically equivalent C programs.
+Java project to convert E programs ( a fictional programming language ) to semantically equivalent C programs.

 See 'hw2.pdf' file for more details.
 Currently, only part1 & part2 are finished.
 Testing files not included yet.